jamessimone/apex-rollup/README.md

 - ease of installation/upgrade.
 Previously some users had issues when installing/upgrading due to pre-existing automation in their orgs interfering with the `Rollup` tests
 - granularity of control.
 Want to disable rollups from running for a specific user or profile?
 Easy as pie!

+### Migrating from DLRS

 If you are converting from DLRS to Rollup, you can automatically convert all of your DLRS rules using the included Apex script [scripts/convert-dlrs-rules.apex](scripts/convert-dlrs-rules.apex).
 Simply run this script in your org, and most DLRS rules (stored in `dlrs__LookupRollupSummary2__mdt`) will be converted to `Rollup__mdt` records and automatically deployed to the current org.
+There are exclusions as described [in the Notes On The Use Of CMDT To Control Your Rollups](#Notes On The Use Of CMDT To Control Your Rollups), for these the script will write out how to implement the flow action equivalent in the debug logs [for more information see here](#Flow / Process Builder Invocable).
 Please note that this script does not delete the existing DLRS rules, nor does it uninstall DLRS for you - after running it, you'll still have to clean up and remove DLRS from your org.

 ## Usage